Albert0i/RU301/cluster-case-1.md

 #### System design
 It's well known that most of the Redis operationss are sub-millisecond level.
-Let's supposes every read/write operation spends 1 ms. That means a single Redis server can serve 1000 read/write operations per second.
-10,000 read/write per second means at least 10 servers is needed.
-Minus non-working people and infants, depending on available resources, 5 to 9 shards will suffice and survive our scenario.
-7 shards is our reasonable estimation, each shard includes one primary node and two replica nodes.
-And thus a total of 21 nodes are used.
+Let's suppose every read/write operation spends 1 ms. This means a single Redis server can serve 1000 read/write operations per second.
+10,000 read/write means at least 10 servers is needed.
+Minus non-working people and infants etc, depending on resources available , 5 to 9 shards will suffice and survive our scenario.
+So, 7 shards is a reasonable estimation.
+Each shard includes one primary node and two replica nodes, a total of 21 nodes are used.

 If every read/write operation in SQL server takes 50ms, a 500 nodes cluster is needed.
 Cut it to half, a cluster of 250 nodes...